Nobody Sleeps in the Woods Tonight: VOD rentals

 Nobody Sleeps in the Woods Tonight was one of the most rented titles on American Netflix soon after its premiere.
 A monthly magazine Kino reported that the movie landed in the top 10 list of the most-watched films on the platform.

+Critical reception

+On the review aggregator website Rotten Tomatoes, 67% of 6 critics' reviews are positive.
+Matt Donato of whattowatch.com rated the film 3 stars out of 5, calling it "familiar" yet praising the practical effects and "crisp" cinematography.

 Sequel

 In March 2021, Netflix confirmed that Kowalski and his team had officially started production of the sequel, titled Nobody Sleeps in the Woods Tonight Part 2.
 It was released in October 2021.